Below you will find maps, information and tips for getting around Vancouver on the SkyTrain system.

 SkyTrain Times and Frequency

 If you're out late at night, pay close attention to the SkyTrain operating times.
 The system does not operate 24/7 and first and last train departures vary according to the line and the day week.
 Schedules are divided into three sections: Monday-Friday, Saturday, Sunday & Holidays.
 Barring extraordinary circumstances, count on service from 5:30am until Midnight on weekdays, 6:30am until Midnight on Saturdays, and 8am until 11pm on Sundays and Holidays.
 Some lines and portions thereof operate trains both earlier and later than the aforementioned safe times.
-You'll find exact operating times, including the time of the first and last train and travel times between stations, on the official Translink website.
+You can find exact operating times, including first and last train and travel time between stations, on the official Translink website.